friendly-bits/geoblocker-bash/README.md

 **TL;DR**

-Recommended to read the NOTES section below before deployment in a production environment.
+Recommended to read the NOTES section below before.

 To install:
 1) Install prerequisites.
 On Debian and derivatives run: sudo apt install ipset jq wget